 The Hirer should familiarise themself with the location and use of fire equipment – a diagram is available on request.

-That any fire doors are not wedged open.
-That exit signs are illuminated.
+– That any fire doors are not wedged open.

-That there are no obvious fire hazards on the premises.
+– That there are no obvious fire hazards on the Hall.

 9. Outbreaks of fire

-The Fire Brigade shall be called to any outbreak of fire, however slight, and details thereof shall be given to the designated Health and Safety Representative of the Management Committee.
+The Fire Brigade shall be called to any outbreak of fire, however slight, and details thereof shall be given to the designated Health and Safety Representative of the Trustees.